Pork Chop Hill (film): Casting choices

 George Shibata, who stars as Lt.
 Suki Ohashi, became the first Nisei appointed to West Point through the sponsorship of Sen. Elbert D. Thomas.
-Shibata would become the first Asian American graduate of the United States Military Academy, Class of 1951 and he was commissioned in the United States Air Force later in that same year (1951).
+Shibata was the first Asian American graduate of the United States Military Academy, Class of 1951 and commissioned into the United States Air Force later in that same year (1951).
 During the Korean War he flew an F-86 Sabre out of Taegu Air Force Base.
 The film Pork Chop Hill was about Shibata's classmate Joseph G. Clemons, who was also a 1951 West Point graduate.
 This came about when Clemons accidentally bumped into his old friend Shibata at a drugstore when Clemons was in California acting as a technical adviser for the forthcoming film.
 He convinced Shibata to try out for the role of the Japanese-Hawaiian Executive Officer, Lt.
 Tsugio Ohashi when Hollywood was having a problem casting the role.
 During the production Clemons decided to play a joke on his Air Force pilot classmate whose accommodations during the war were more comfortable than Clemons' by ensuring that Shibata wore the only actual flak jacket in the film; the other cast members wearing foam rubber reproductions.

 The film was the second feature film for George Peppard.